Back to Case Studies

 What Changed in the Market

-Learners still start on Google with high-intent searches like “best language learning app,” “learn Spanish app,” or “Babbel vs Duolingo,” but they increasingly validate choices through trusted public discussions, creator-led lessons, and third-party review environments before committing.
+Learners still begin with high-intent searches such as “best language learning app,” “learn Spanish app,” or “Babbel vs Duolingo,” but they increasingly validate their choices through trusted public discussions, creator-led lessons, and third-party review environments before committing.

 That shift matters because AI systems now synthesize recommendations from the same sources people already rely on.
-A language learning app can rank well and still miss recommendation-stage visibility if it’s underrepresented in the third-party conversations, comparisons, and review contexts shaping both learner perception and AI-generated answers.
+A language learning app can rank well and still miss recommendation-stage visibility if it is underrepresented in the third-party conversations, comparisons, and review contexts shaping both learner perception and AI-generated answers.

 In education products especially, trust signals carry weight.
-Learners want practical proof, credible teaching context, and balanced sentiment before subscribing, making citation footprint a strategic asset, not just a reputation layer.
+Learners want practical proof, credible teaching context, and balanced sentiment before subscribing, which makes citation footprint a strategic asset rather than just a reputation layer.

 What the Brand Needed